 - What are the weather conditions I am likely to experience – a Queensland winter can be warmer than a Tasmanian summer!

 While figuring out the features of your camping tent, remember that tents are not like your house.
 It is made for sleeping or getting a cover for bad weather.
-Rest of the works such as- cooking and eating are done outside of a tent.
+The rest of the works such as- cooking and eating are done outside of a tent.
 You can also do it with a tarp or shady tree or in a screened shelter if mosquitos are excess in number.

 The Types of Tents